 A pdf containing almost all formulas of indefinite integration

-A pdf of few questions based on integration
+A pdf of a few questions based on the integration

 In the next post, I shall discuss Definite integration